benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 PyTorch Geometric Tenporal offers data iterators for discrete time datasets which contain the temporal snapshots.
 There are two types of discrete time data iterators:

-- ```` - Which is designed for discrete spatio-temporal signals defined on a **static** graph.
+- ``StaticGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **static** graph.
-- ```` - Which is designed for discrete spatio-temporal signals defined on a **dynamic** graph.
+- ``StaticGraphDiscreteSignal`` - Is designed for discrete spatio-temporal signals defined on a **dynamic** graph.

-A temporal snapshot is a PyTorch Geometric ``Data`` object.
+A discrete temporal snapshot is a PyTorch Geometric ``Data`` object.
 The returned snapshot has the following attributes:

 - ``edge_index`` -
 - ``edge_attr`` -
 - ``x`` -
 - ``y`` -

-Node attribute matrices can be provided as ``scipy sparse`` and ``numpy`` arrays.

-The returned community membership dictionaries and embedding matrices use the same numeric, consecutive indexing.

 Dataset Splitters
 -----------------